Arrive Budapest, Hungary

 Vienna | Opulent Schönbrunn Palace

 Enjoy a panoramic tour of Vienna, an imperial masterpiece and the capital of Austria.
-Visit Schönbrunn Palace for a strudel-making demonstration.
+Later, visit Schönbrunn Palace, the summer residence of the Habsburgs.
 After leisure time, experience a fantastic dinner ashore, and enjoy preferred seating at a Sound of Vienna concert in the Kursalon.

 Dürnstein & Melk | Treasure Along the Danube

 Take a walking tour of Dürnstein, followed by a wine tasting and private lunch ashore at a restaurant in the Wachau Valley.
 Visit Melk Abbey, then enjoy a guided tour of Schloss Artstetten, home of the descendants of Emperor Franz Josef.
 Among the famous castle owners interred here are Emperor Franz I, the father-in-law of Napoleon Bonaparte; Duke Maximilian, an established opponent of the Nazi political party and among the first Austrians to be deported to the concentration camp at Dachau; and Archduke Franz Ferdinand, whose startling assassination ignited World War I.

 Discover Salzburg during a walking tour and private cooking class, which includes lunch and a hands-on strudel-making lesson.
 Visit St. Michael's Basilica in Mondsee, which served as the backdrop for the iconic wedding scene in The Sound of Music.
 This evening, your captain hosts a gala dinner on board.

 In Nuremberg, visit the city’s altstadt (old town).
 See the Imperial Castle and Palace of Justice, and have lunch ashore.
 Later, privately tour a World War II art bunker, an A&K exclusive.
 Back on board your ship in Regensburg, enjoy a Bavarian-themed evening.